-This awesome Yorkshire puddings recipe is a real easy – and super tasty – one.
+This Yorkshire pudding recipe is a real easy and super tasty one.

-You can make these yummy Yorkshire puds for your next Sunday roast dinner or even to eat on their own with some tasty gravy.
+You can make these yummy Yorkshire puds for your next Sunday roast dinner, at Christmas or even just to eat on their own with some tasty gravy.

 The mix here will make for 6 or so large Yorkshire puddings or 10-12 smaller ones, depending what you’re after.
 Simply double the quantities for more Yorkie goodness!

 The key to making the best Yorkshire puddings is whisk the mix as well as you can and get your oven as hot as possible before putting them in to rise.